CLASSES 7 DAYS/WEEK

 SA

-*Saturday classes are held Outdoors at a location in Emeryville
+*Saturday classes often held Outdoors at a location in Emeryville, unless rain or other..

 9:00-10:00am Aiki Ken/Aiki Jo with all instructors (alternating)